dslatkin/vite-node-issue/README.md

     && npx vite-node src/issue.js
 ```

-but but then you get a deprecation warning.
+but then you get a deprecation warning.

 <details>